zeromicro/go-zero/core/mr/readme.md

 ## Why MapReduce is needed

-In practical business scenarios we often need to get the corresponding properties from different rpc services to assemble complex objects.
+In practical business scenarios we often need to get the corresponding properties from different RPC services to assemble complex objects.

 For example, to query product details.